peteroupc/MailLib/api/com.upokecenter.text.Normalizer.md

     @Deprecated public final class Normalizer extends Object

 Deprecated.&nbsp;
-<div class='block'>Use NormalizingCharacterInput instead; that class is much more flexible than
+<div class='block'>Use NormalizerInput instead; that class is much more flexible than
  Normalizer.</div>

 ## Methods